Robert Osborne: 1984–1993: The Movie Channel

 Osborne worked as the entertainment reporter on KTTV in Los Angeles from 1982 until 1987.
-From 1984 to 1993, Osborne appeared on The Movie Channel, in which hosted the Heart of Hollywood behind-the-scenes and interview interstitials.
+From 1984 to 1993, Osborne appeared on The Movie Channel, in which he hosted the Heart of Hollywood behind-the-scenes and interview interstitials.
 Meanwhile, in 1987, Tichi Wilkerson Kassel, then-editor of The Hollywood Reporter, permitted Osborne to appear on CBS' The Morning Program to review films for one year.
 Within a year, The Hollywood Reporter was sold to BPI Communications, which was followed by Kassel's exit.

 When his contract with the Movie Channel was to expire, Osborne lunched with actress Dorothy Lamour and then-American Movie Classics (AMC) television executives Brad Siegel and Jim Wise where they offered him the daytime afternoon hosting position, but his hiring was blocked by a management turf war.
 At the time, Bob Dorian was AMC's primetime host.
 In a 2009 interview, Dorian recalled he had never met Osborne, but nevertheless stated: "The major difference between us is that Osborne is a film historian.
 I'm hardly that.
 What I am is an actor and a fan.
 I love good films (and a lot of bad ones), and I know a lot of great stories."